Lawrence E. Shapiro, MD

 1300 Franklin Avenue, suite ML6, Garden City, NY 11530

 Dr. Lawrence Shapiro graduated from Downstate Medical School and trained in internal medicine at Bellevue-NYU Medical Center.
 He completed a two year clinical fellowship at NYU Bellevue followed by two post graduate years as an Associate Attending in the laboratory of Dr. Herbert Samuels at NYU, studying the regulation of the Growth Hormone gene by thyroid hormone.
 Dr. Shapiro joined the faculty of Montefiore Medical Center as an assistant professor and key faculty member where he established his own laboratory with an RO1 award to study the regulation of somatomedin by growth hormone in cultured chick fibroblast cultures.
 While at Montefiore he joined the laboratory of Dr. Martin Surks where he studied thyroid hormone action in collaboration with Dr. Surks.
 Dr Shapiro functioned as Key Teaching Faculty in the Endocrine Training Program and was promoted to Associate Professor of Medicine at AECOM.
 In 1995 Dr. Shapiro moved to New York Medical College where he was the Director of Endocrinology, Diabetes and Metabolism at Lincoln Mental and Medical Health Center.
 He was also Associate Director of Endocrinology and Professor of Medicine at New York Medical College.
 In 1999 Dr. Shapiro joined Winthrop University Hospital as Chief of the division of Endocrinology, Diabetes and Metabolism and Professor of Medicine at SUNY Stony Brook School of Medicine.
 Dr. Shapiro is author or co-author of 40 referred publications and 9 chapters in review concentrating in basic and clinical endocrinology.
-He is a "sort after" endocrinologist who has been awarded the distinction of “Top Doctor” in New York Magazine and Newsday.
+He is a "sought after" endocrinologist who has been awarded the distinction of “Top Doctor” in New York Magazine and Newsday.
 In 2008 he was named Physician of the Year by The Metropolitian New York Association of Diabetes Educators, a chapter of The American Association of Diabetes Educators.

 Description of Research Interests/Activities